ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 $ag-rich-select-item-height: removed.
 In practice, this caused issues if it was different from $ag-virtual-item-height, so use $ag-virtual-item-height instead.

+$ag-filter-tool-panel-top-level-row-height and $ag-filter-tool-panel-sub-level-row-height: removed.
+CSS selectors to set the height with one of these selectors:
+`.ag-filter-toolpanel-header`: all headers
+`.ag-filter-toolpanel-instance-header`: leaf level headers `.ag-filter-toolpanel-group-level-{X}-header`: specific level of header, e.g. `.ag-filter-toolpanel-group-level-0-header` for the top level

 ## CSS class renames

 ag-group-component